metno/vagrant-s-enda/README.md

 vagrant up
 ```

-You have now started a VM with services that you can access from you local machine on the IP `192.168.56.10`.
+You have now started a VM with services running on kubernetes that you can access from you local machine on the IP `192.168.56.10`.
 This is a private address and not accessible from  other machines.
+Note that the VM needs a couple of minutes for kubernetes to start the services after Vagrant is done building the machine.

 See [Vagrant](https://www.vagrantup.com/) documentation for more information about [Command-Line Interface](https://www.vagrantup.com/docs/cli).